Polarbub/Mapart-Program/README.md

 # Mapart-Program

-A wip program for converting .png files to .nbt files for structure block in minecraft.
+This is a wip for a high level nbt lib

 ## Building:
 1) Make folder `build`